Open letter to evangelical churches

 We do not suggest that these are all totally wrong - each makes some sense in certain circumstances or to some degree - but there is a lot of nonsense here and widely perceived they tragically seem to cripple many young Christians emotionally and socially.1 Some of the unhelpful nonsense arises from some American books which are promoted informally or by youth workers in place of sound teaching.
 (We recommend three or four rather good books on the subject, which happen to be American!)

-Our broader concern is twofold: the disincentive for too many young Christians to engage in romantic relationships, and the disincentive to be thorough in the romantic feasibility study leading to engagement.
+Our broader concern is twofold: the disincentive for too many young Christians to engage in romantic relationships, and the disincentive to be thorough in the romantic feasibility study leading to engagement (with the strong possibility of breaking off).
 The fact that in any situation many rise above the problems and find their way into happy marriages can obscure the dilemma of those who don't.
-The church need to make explicit the social expectations which promote healthy and gently progressive romantic engagements without unreal expectations or anxiety.
+The church need to make explicit those social expectations which promote healthy and gently progressive romantic engagements without unreal expectations or anxiety.

 So, we suggest the following ten points as being a high priority to communicate among younger adult members of any church: